 I popped back into the Sierkan for another couple and then it was time to eat before heading home.

 Perhaps it was the several beers I had had or perhaps something just got lost in translation but I ended up with as much food as would keep me going for about three days at home.
 I really am not joking about this.
-As always, apologies for the quality of the images but I really don’t like firing off flash when people are eating, especially in a place I don’t know as you never know what offence someone may take.
+As always, apologies for the quality of the images but I really don’t like firing off flash when people are eating, especially in a place I don’t know and late at night as you never know what offence someone may take.

 Don’t even ask me what these rolls all contained but I do recall enjoying half of them with a bottle of a cheap export beer I had never had before, they were very well done.
 The other half were consigned to the kitbag and tasted just as good when reheated in a microwave later.
-Yes, I know it will appal some readers but I do actually wander about with cold, congealing kebabs etc. in my computer daysac.
+Yes, I know it will revolt some readers but I do actually wander about with cold, congealing kebabs etc. in my computer daysack.
 It hasn’t killed me yet although it does lead to some interesting aromas.

 The food here is great, the service friendly and prompt and it is definitely not expensive so it was an over-stuffed and not bankrupt Fergy that headed off home, pausing on the way to take an image of the excellent window display above.